holocm/holo-attic/README.md

   user accounts and groups, and is only needed at runtime.

 All dependencies are available as packages for any major Linux distribution.
-Once you're all set, the classical
+Once you're all set, the build is done with

 ```
+git submodule update --init --recursive
 make
 make check
 sudo make install
 ```

-will do the trick.

 ## Documentation